danielfrg/dinero/README.md

 - [Plaid](https://plaid.com) for collecting transactions from financial institutions
 - [NocoDB](https://nocodb.com) for storing transactions and making nice views of them
-  - I use this instead of Google Sheets because it allows me to easily group by Account, Category and more
+  - I use this instead of Google Sheets because it gives a better view with filters, groups and views by Account, Category and more
-  - Initially I used Airtable but the new pricing made it not worth it
+  - You can see some screenshots of how it looks in the [docs directory](/docs).
+  - Your imagination is the limit here, you can create dashboards, reports, etc
+  - I also use Apache Superset to create dashboards based on this data

 Inspired by [yyx990803/build-your-own-mint](https://github.com/yyx990803/build-your-own-mint).